 We take for granted that between mobile data and WiFi hotspots, you can get online virtually anywhere, virtually anytime.
-While most people don’t think twice about connecting to WiFi at a coffee shop, store, airport, or hotel, there are WiFi security risks that come with a host of real risks to your privacy and security.
-Click these links to see what we’ll be looking at:
+While most people don’t think twice about connecting to WiFi at a coffee shop, store, airport, or hotel, there are real risks to your security and privacy using free WiFi.

 - Lack of basic WiFi security